 - Lastly, by offering free shipping, lots of customers will want to subscribe to your emails, and they will most likely make a purchase.

-By keeping in mind all these tips and methods of subscription, you should be able to create a simple and accessible offer that will result in gaining a new audience to your email marketing!
+By keeping in mind all these tips and methods of subscription, you should be able to create a simple and accessible offer that will result in gaining a new audience for your email marketing!

 Step #4: Decide What Type of Email Campaign to Use